digamesystems/Blinky_Test/README.md

-_I hope this might be helpful for folks starting out.
-Cheers! -- John _
+I hope this might be helpful.
+Cheers! -- John